princex2712/miscellaneous_expenses_personal/README.md

-# Miscellaneous expense
+# Miscellaneous Expense

 [Click here to Visit my website](https://miscellaneousexpense.pythonanywhere.com/)

->Note: Please re-login if you get forbidden error or csrf_token varification fail, It will only occurs first time
+> Note: Please re-login if you encounter a forbidden error or CSRF token verification fail.
+This may occur the first time you use the application.

-This Project designed to facilitate  income and expense management within your family or living arrangements.
-In this Project Development I used python as backend technology and HTML/CSS as an Frontend technology, And MYSQLite is used to store the data of users.
-I have added features like download income-expense report, CRUD on New Member and also on income-expense to track all the miscellaneous expense and income.
+This project is designed to facilitate income and expense management within your family or living arrangements.
+In this project development, Python is used as the backend technology and HTML/CSS as the frontend technology.
+MYSQLite is used to store the data of users.
+Features include downloading income-expense reports, CRUD operations on New Members, and tracking all miscellaneous expenses and income.

 - Django framework
 - HTML/CSS as Frontend
 - Python As Backend
 - MYSQLite3 as Database

 ## Features

 - Login/Register
 - Add Family or home-living with.
 - Can add income and expense
-- Can filter record as category, date and member
+- Can filter records by category, date, and member
-- Can export report of current month
+- Can export a report of the current month

-## Tools and Tech
+## Tools and Technologies

 - [SQLite](https://docs.python.org/3/library/sqlite3.html) - Library for database management in Python
 - [Vs Code](https://code.visualstudio.com/) - Editor used to develop the project
 - [GitHub](https://github.com/) - Platform used for version control and collaboration